 C1.B.1.
-A Technical Foul can be assessed against a team for minor conduct violations that do not affect ~~the competitiveness or Spirit of the Game of the game.~~
+A Technical Foul can be assessed against a team for minor conduct violations that do not affect competitiveness or Spirit of the Game.

 C1.B.2.
 Technical Fouls shall be assessed at the next stoppage of play (3.M), or when the current scoring attempt (3.K) is completed.